lu-cs-sde/codeprober/README.md

 ## I didn't use JastAdd, what now?

-As mentioned above, the API that CodeProber demands of the ASTs found in `DrAST_root_node` hasn't been formalized yet.
+As mentioned above, the API that CodeProber demands of the ASTs found in `CodeProber_root_node` hasn't been formalized yet.
 However, if you are willing to explore a bit yourself then looking in [AstNodeApiStyle.java](server/src/codeprober/metaprogramming/AstNodeApiStyle.java) is a good start.
 It is an enum describing different styles of "AST APIs".
 CodeProber tries to detect which style is present by experimentally invoking some methods within each style.
 You can also look in [TestData.java->Node](server/src-test/codeprober/ast/TestData.java), which shows the non-JastAdd node implementation used for test cases.